 1. Inspiration Peak.
 In the southern part of Otter Tail County is a collection of glacial features known as the Leaf Hills.
 The highest among them is Inspiration Peak, just west of Urbank.
 It rises 1,750 feet, about 400 feet above the surrounding countryside Making it the highest point in the county and one of the highest points in the state of Minnesota.
 (Submitted on July 17, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 2. Inspiration Peak.
 The conical-shaped hill is a kame formed atop the Alexandria Moraine, a terminal moraine left by the Wadena and Des Moines lobes of the Wisconsonian glaciation.
 It is on the boundary between the deciduous forest to the east and prairie to the west.
-In fact both biomes are present on the hill; its foot is covered with a predominantly oak forest, while its open upper reaches have prairie species such as pasqueflower, blazing star, asters, and goldenrod.
-Author Sinclair Lewis, a native of nearby Sauk Centre, Minnesota, (Submitted on July 17, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)
+In fact both biomes are present on the hill; its foot is covered with a predominantly (Submitted on July 17, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
-This page was last revised on October 16, 2018.
-This page originally submitted on July 13, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 56 times since then.
+This page was last revised on November 23, 2019.
+It was originally submitted on July 13, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 146 times since then and 22 times this year.
 Photos: 1, 2, 3, 4. submitted on July 17, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.